 John is a first-time homeowner with questions about basic home maintenance tasks.
 He has a patient, highly analytical nature.
 So when he asked if I thought he could tackle a dripping tub shower faucet, I said, Absolutely.

 His first-floor bath, which he uses primarily as a powder room, is actually a full bath.
 It includes a standard 5-foot tub/shower that had developed a slow drip at the spout.
 You see, with stem-type compression faucets, small stem washers wear and fail, and allow for dripping.
 These gaskets must be replaced.

 Shower/tub faucets, those that service both a tub and shower head, come in 1-, 2-, or 3-handle configurations.
 Of all, the 3-handle configuration is probably the most common, and is relatively easy to repair.

-In preparation for the repair, I lent John one my library’s most popular books, Black & Decker’s Complete Guide to Home Plumbing.
+In preparation for the repair, I lent John one my library’s most popular books, Black & Decker’s Complete Guide to Home Plumbing (Wow!
+From a penny on Amazon! back there).
 It contains the exact procedure that John would be performing, minus some key information that may be important to a newcomer.

 To get him ramped up, and to help illustrate some of my points, I gave him a quick demonstration on a diverter valve that I had removed some years ago.